 Get your free credit report: Federal law requires each of the three nationwide consumer credit reporting companies (Equifax, Experian and TransUnion) to give you a free credit report every 12 months if you ask for it.
 Free Credit Report

-How to read your credit report: Staying on top of your credit history is important to your financial well-being and knowing what is in your report is the first step: Understanding Your Credit Report
+Read your credit report: Staying on top of your credit history is important to your financial well-being and knowing what is in your report is the first step: Understanding Your Credit Report

-How to Dispute Credit Report Errors: Dispute credit report errors to get mistakes or outdated information off your credit history.
+Disputing credit report errors: Dispute credit report errors to get mistakes or outdated information off your credit history.
 Dispute Errors

-How to improve your credit score: You can improve your FICO Scores by first fixing errors in your credit history (if errors exist) and then following these guidelines to maintain a consistent and good credit history.
+Improving your credit score: You can improve your FICO Scores by first fixing errors in your credit history (if errors exist) and then following these guidelines to maintain a consistent and good credit history.
 Improve FICO Score

-How to build credit from scratch?
+Building credit from scratch?
 With some solid first steps and a focus on paying your bills on time, you will be on your way to building a solid credit score.
 Build Credit

 Buying a home is an exciting endeavor but also a big responsibility.
-Th help ensure success along the way, we require our soon-to-be homeowners to take a homeownership class prior to closing on a mortgage.
+To help ensure success along the way, we require our soon-to-be homeowners to take a homeownership class prior to closing on a mortgage.
 The Nevada Housing Division has teamed with Freddie Mac to provide a robust (FREE) online course: Start Here

 Make Informed Financial Decisions